 Hot Tub Heater Troubleshooting

 Heaters are an extremely essential part of your hot tub.
 So when it comes to making sure the heater is working correctly, this is at the top of the to-do list.
-Check out some fixes and things to look for if your heater goes out.
+Here are out some things to look for if your heater goes out.

 - Place the meter on ohms at 1000